Team

 christina@climatelandleaders.org

-Christina (Chris) Foster is a sixth-generation steward of her family’s Illinois farmland where she is transforming cropland into pasture for grazing.
+Christina (Chris) Foster (she/her) is a sixth-generation steward of her family’s Illinois farmland where she is transforming cropland into pasture for grazing.
 Her dream is to produce nutrient-dense food using regenerative practices that are good for the land, animals, people and the planet.
 Off-farm Chris supports the capacity of cross-sector collaboratives to achieve equitable social impacts through facilitation, training and coaching.
 She loves bringing people together for powerful conversations that promote learning and change.
 Chris serves on the Farmland Protection Commission for Kane County and lives on the farm with her husband, son and many beloved animals.

 Says Chris: “It is an honor to be in community with farmland stewards who care so deeply about their land, how it is farmed, and its impact on our climate.
 I look forward to inviting other Illinois farmland owners to join this community of leaders who demonstrate that change is possible.”